-ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL and PLL.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL or PLL.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for HCL and PLL.
+This section tells you the treatments that are the standard of care for HCL and PLL.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 The goal of treatment for HCL and PLL is remission.
 Remission is the absence of leukemia symptoms and is also called “no evidence of disease” or NED.
 Descriptions of the most common treatment options for HCL and PLL are listed below.
 Treatment options and recommendations depend on several factors, including whether you have HCL or PLL, possible side effects, and your preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the leukemia cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.
+Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Or, it is given by a hematologist, a doctor who specializes in treating blood disorders.

 Drugs that are used to treat HCL include cladribine (Leustatin) and pentostatin (Nipent).
-For most people with HCL, both cladribine and pentostatin can bring a remission that lasts for many years and are the standard initial treatment for the disease.
+These are the standard initial treatment for HCL.
+For most people with HCL, both these drugs can bring a remission that lasts for many years.

 PLL is treated with a combination of drugs, and several different regimens can be used.
-The specific regimen recommended for each patient is based on the type of chemotherapy the patient may have received previously and the possible side effects.
+A specific regimen is recommended for each patient.
+It is based on the type of chemotherapy the patient may have received previously and the possible side effects.